 Nets were frequently used in hunting.
 Duck nets were extremely common and would reach lengths of 30 metres.
 They would be placed along rivers between trees and raised when a flock of ducks would come by effectively trapping them.
 To prevent the ducks from flying above our hunters would make hawk calls and they would fly low closer to the water.

 Two men in possum skin cloaks paddle a red gum bark canoe on the Yarra River.
 Photograph by Fred Kruger, c.
 1870.
-Image source: Culture Victoria
+Image source: National Gallery of Victoria

 Canoes could be made rather quickly from bark off of trees.
 The best trees were red gums and yellow and red-box trees with a slight bend.
 The shape would be drawn on the tree with charcoal and cut out with a stone axe.
 They were typically made to hold a family of four.